marcosatsf/mathematical_society/README.md

 Got best -> f(-2.1249) = -117.1501 ...
 it's genes -> [0, 1, 1, 1, 1, 1, 0, 1, 0, 1, 0, 0, 0, 1, 1, 1, 1, 0, 1, 1, 0, 1, 1, 1, 0, 1, 1, 1, 0, 1, 1, 1], at generation 21
 ```
-If we analyze it from a chart perspective, it's possible to conclude that on both equations, we found one of root of it 😀
+If we analyze it from a chart perspective, it's possible to conclude that on both equations, we found one root of it 😀
+Thanks to the Mathematical Society, you're shockingly beautiful ❤️

 ![Alt text](./media/poly_chart.png?raw=true "Chart of both equations")